For your convenience, our most common customer questions are answered right here.

 A: Our coaches are trained gymnasts.
 All coaches teach the class curriculum as prescribed by Coach Adrianne.

 Q: Do you offer private lessons?

 A: Private lessons are available to students who are currently enrolled in classes at Riverbend Gymnastics.

 Q: Does your school participate in competitions?

-A: RIVERBEND GYMNASTICS competes its girls’ team in the Louisiana Recreational Gymnastics League.
+A: Riverbend Gymnastics competes its girls’ team in the USAG sanctioned meets.

 Q: When will my child achieve a back-handspring?

 A: There are too many factors involved in developing any mid/high-level gymnastics skill to put a firm timeline on this skill.
 Typically, a student with average talent and above average work ethic and attendance can achieve a back-handspring in about two years.
 In the rarest of instances, a raw back-handspring can be achieved in as little as one day.
 Students with exceptional talent and strong perseverance will accomplish the skill somewhere in-between.